flavioneubauer/fhir-pex/README.md

 The project also includes a Java application that consumes messages from the "observation_quarantine" topic and persists them in the IRIS database using ORM with Quarkus, specifically employing the Quarkus Hibernate ORM dialect: quarkus.hibernate-orm.dialect=io.github.yurimarx.hibernateirisdialect.InterSystemsIRISDialect.

+This Java application, send a messages to U.I Monitor quarantine, where there is an integration with ChatGPT, implemented using langchain4j, to recommend future exams to the patient, through their health history.

 ### Prerequisites

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.